Women And Investing It’s A Different World

-Statistics show that women live 6.5 years longer than men (although I have found most of the women I speak with have outlived their husbands by at least ten years or more) so women need their money to last longer than men do.
+Statistics show that women live 6.5 years longer than men (although I have found most of the women I speak with have outlived their husbands by at least ten years or more), so women need their money to last longer than men.
 Women earn less than men do.
 This hits women hard in 2 places; women have less to invest in their retirement portfolio.
-Women tend to have a higher risk of needing long term care than men do.
-Women have an increased risk of bone disease, heart disease, and Alzheimer’s than men do.
+Women tend to have a higher risk of needing long-term care than men.
+Women have an increased risk of bone disease, heart disease, and Alzheimer’s than men.

 What does this all mean?

 • “Can you guarantee me safety so that I know at least a portion of my money is safe, protected, and insured?”